<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Hey Canadian Volunteers!
 Save Money By Getting A US Bank Account

-ILP’s based in the United States, but we have Canadian volunteers go abroad with us every semester.
-And we want to help you avoid some transaction fees on your ILP program fee by getting a US bank account — here’s how.
+ILP is based in the United States, but we have Canadian volunteers who go abroad with us every semester.
+We want to help you avoid some transaction fees on your ILP program fee by getting a US bank account—here’s how.

 If you have checked out all of our money-saving tips, you’ll know that ILP is focused on making a semester abroad affordable.
 We have so many resources about fundraising and let volunteers know about discounts and other ways to save, all to make it financially easier to spend a semester living in Europe or volunteering in Africa.
 And for our Canadian volunteers, we have another thing they should know about: avoiding payment fees by paying through a US account.